stevesouth/project-templates/README.md

 # Caplin Pricing Adapter Template

-clone repo
+1. clone repo
-change the project/adapter name in settings.gradle
+2. change the project/adapter name in settings.gradle
-run "gradle assemble"
+3. run "gradle assemble"

-deploy the zip file created in `build/distributions/` into your Deployment Framework
+4. deploy the zip file created in `build/distributions/` into your Deployment Framework
+5. start the deployment